-Stockholder proposals to be considered for presentation and inclusion in the proxy statement for the 2012 Annual Meeting of Stockholders must be submitted in writing to the Corporate Secretary of Haynes and received on or before November 30, 2011 and not earlier than October 31, 2011.
-If notice of any Stockholder proposal intended to be presented at the 2012 Annual Meeting of Stockholders is not received by Haynes on or after October 31, 2011 but on or before November 30, 2011, the proxy solicited by the Board of Directors of Haynes for use in connection with that meeting may confer authority on the proxies to vote in their discretion on such proposal, without any discussion in the Haynes proxy statement for that meeting of either the proposal or how such proxies intend to exercise their voting discretion.
+Stockholder proposals to be considered for presentation and inclusion in the proxy statement for the 2013 Annual Meeting of Stockholders must be submitted in writing to the Corporate Secretary of Haynes and received on or before November 30, 2012 and not earlier than October 31, 2012.
+If notice of any Stockholder proposal intended to be presented at the 2013 Annual Meeting of Stockholders is not received by the Company on or after October 31, 2012 but on or before November 30, 2012, the proxy solicited by the Board of Directors of the Company for use in connection with that meeting may confer authority on the proxies to vote in their discretion on such proposal, without any discussion in the proxy statement for that meeting of either the proposal or how such proxies intend to exercise their voting discretion.

-In addition, any Stockholder proposal must be in proper written form.
-To be in proper written form, a Stockholder's proposal must set forth as to each matter the Stockholder proposes to bring before the 2012 Annual Meeting (a) a brief description of the business desired to be brought before the Annual Meeting and the reasons for conducting such business at the Annual Meeting, (b) the name and record address of the Stockholder, (c) the class or series and number of shares of capital stock of Haynes which are owned beneficially or of record by the Stockholder, (d) a description of all arrangements or understandings between the Stockholder and any other person or persons (including their names) in connection with the proposal of such business by the Stockholder and any material interest of the Stockholder in such business and (e) a representation that the Stockholder intends to appear in person or by proxy at the Annual Meeting to bring such business before the meeting.
+In addition, any stockholder proposal must be in proper written form.
+To be in proper written form, a stockholder's proposal must set forth as to each matter the stockholder proposes to bring before the 2013 Annual Meeting (a) a brief description of the business desired to be brought before the Annual Meeting and the reasons for conducting such business at the Annual Meeting, (b) the name and record address of the stockholder, (c) the class or series and number of shares of capital stock of the Company which are owned beneficially or of record by the stockholder, (d) a description of all arrangements or understandings between the Stockholder and any other person or persons (including their names) in connection with the proposal of such business by the stockholder and any material interest of the stockholder in such business and (e) a representation that the stockholder intends to appear in person or by proxy at the Annual Meeting to bring such business before the meeting.